 Once you enter the main homepage of Lynda.com, you’ll immediately notice some of the main course categories and subjects that you can preview.
 The company's very first call to action is a yellow button that invites the user to “start your free month”.

-From here, you can choose to either pick a subject from the list, browse the categories or the learning paths, or pick something from the drop-down menu.
+From here, you can choose to either pick a subject from the list, browse the categories or the learning paths (software and web development, design, etc.), or pick something from the drop-down menu.
 For the sake of this Lynda review, I chose to go with the Audio and Music category, jumping into the Audio Mixing Masterclass.

 The course page itself was a bit… Underwhelming.
 Don’t get me wrong, it has all of the information that you would expect from a course page.
 Overviews, descriptions, instructor notes, lecture lists - everything’s in place.
 The underwhelming part comes in when you take a look at the way that everything is displayed on the page.